You can serve your Angular CLI application with the ng serve

 .

 Edit the proxy configuration file to add configuration options; following are some examples.
-For a description of all options, see webpack DevServer documentation.

 NOTE: If you edit the proxy configuration file, you must relaunch the ng serve